IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ### Minification

 It is possible to reduce the file size of the library by using a [Lua minifier](https://www.npmjs.com/package/isaacscript-common).
 However, it is not recommended to do this, because it will not improve the run-time speed of your mod.
-(The whole point of minification is to just reduce the file size of the mod, and doing so is near-pointless, as the previous sections have explained.)
+(The whole point of minification is to reduce the file size of the mod, but doing that is near-pointless, as the previous sections have established.)

 Furthermore, minification is actively harmful since it will obfuscate the line numbers of your run-time errors.
 (Run-time errors are mostly non-existent if you use TypeScript, but they happen a ton in Lua.)

 ## TypeScript